h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 ### CONCEPT

-A TCP bind shellcode will bind the shell to a specific network port on a host listening for an incoming connection via the TCP protocol.
+A TCP bind shellcode will bind a shell to a specific network port on a host listening for an incoming connection via the TCP protocol.

 ![Bind Shell](/assets/images/bind_shell.png)